-When it comes to workplace accidents, we ten to think of high-risk work places such as building sites, quarries, mining and farms, but the fact is every workplace has its own unique set of risks.
+When it comes to workplace accidents, we tend to think of high-risk workplaces such as building sites, quarries, mining and farms, but the fact is every workplace has its own unique set of risks.
 Even in a seemingly safe modern office with no heavy vehicles or dangerous equipment in sight, workers may be at risk of slip trip and fall injuries, repetitive stress injuries or psychological injuries resulting from being bullied at work.

 We’ve compiled a list of nine of the most common workplace accidents.
-While the law holds employers responsible for minimising risks in the workplace, you can do your part to help prevent yourself being injured at work by implementing good work practices.
+While the law holds employers responsible for minimising risks in the workplace, you can do your part to help prevent accidents at work and yourself from being injured by implementing good work practices.

 Slips, Trips and Falls

 Slips, trips, and falls are among the most common of all accidents in the workplace.
 Liquid spills, wet flooring, items obstructing walkways, cables strewn carelessly across the floor, broken floor tiling, loose or torn carpeting – these are some of the top causes of slip, trip and fall accidents in the workplace.